-The following applies to all non-exempt employees including regular employees, student workers, and RIT temporary employees.
+The following applies to all non-exempt RIT employees including staff, students, coops, and GAs.

 - Employees will be required to punch out and in for all meal periods.

 - Staff - can use the bar code on their University ID and swipe at the timeclocks.

 - Students - have a unique badge number for each job they have - a combination of Oracle number and job number.
 It must manually be entered by keying the number, and then pressing "enter".